 - Confidence Booster: If you just need a pick me up in your studies, start studying Esperanto.
 You will feel like you are making substantial progress because of the ease of everything.
 Ever been in an MMORPG and you are stronger than everyone by 100 levels, so you just start shredding through the newbies – that’s Esperanto.

-- It’s international: As stated earlier, Esperanto belongs to no specific nation, if you were to learn Esperanto you would have overcame hundreds of language barriers at once (provided you encounter someone from a different country than yours, whose first language isn’t comprehensible).
-Imagine that your first language is Dutch but you met someone from China who you want to communicate with for a cross cultural exchange – Esperanto serves the purpose of a neutral international language so that neither party would have to struggle learning it.
+- It’s international: As stated earlier, Esperanto belongs to no specific nation, if you were to learn Esperanto you would have overcome hundreds of language barriers at once (provided you encounter someone from a different country than yours, whose first language isn’t comprehensible).
+Imagine that your first language is Dutch but you met someone from China who you want to communicate with for a cross-cultural exchange – Esperanto serves the purpose of a neutral international language so that neither party would have to struggle to learn it.
 I became decent at it in as little as three months, but I just became decent at Japanese after 3 ½ years, and during that time 5 months were spent in immersion.

-- Hate: People outside of the Esperanto community cannot stand the fact that the language is succeeding as a conglang.
+- Hate: People outside of the Esperanto community cannot stand the fact that the language is succeeding as a conlang.
 If you are in any serious polyglot or language group and you happen to even mention Esperanto, there will be a flare of outrage.
-More over people don’t approve of a cultureless language, which isn’t necessarily true but moreover a misguided assessment.
+Moreover, people don’t approve of a cultureless language, which isn’t necessarily true but moreover a misguided assessment.
 Culture is obtained, not born; the culture of Esperanto was obtained by the goal of global communication on all scales.
-This in turn created a culture that is fostering, steward-like and community driven.
+This, in turn, created a culture that is fostering, steward-like and community driven.